-But with all the excitement and growth comes the inevitable concerns about how to manage it all.
-Duty of care has risen to the top of the agenda for organizations.
+But with all the excitement, growth and transformation comes the inevitable concerns about how to manage it all.
+Risk management has risen to the top of the agenda for organizations, more than ever before.

 “Organizations are more aware of security, medical and emergency plans at venues, or are getting involved in the planning process,” says Matthew Bradley, Regional Security Director Americas, at International SOS, “If something goes wrong, it’s the reputation of the company that’s at stake, not the reputation of the venue.”

-3. Manage your attendees – Book through a travel management company.
+Book through a travel management company or event agency.
 It will enable you to track travelers and minimize the number of delegates traveling off the radar.
 In case of an emergency, you’ll need to know where your people are.
 A clear safety plan will give you the peace of mind you need so that you can let your imagination run wild and bring your dream corporate event into fruition.
 Even if it includes indoor skydiving.

 You can unsubscribe at any point in the future from our mailing list using the ‘unsubscribe’ link on any of our emails.